transcriptaze/sn-vcv/README.md

 ### _sn-lfo_

-_SN LFO_ is a more-or-less standard LFO module except that it produces a _sn_ output rather than a _sine_:
+_SN LFO_ is a more or less standard LFO module except that it produces a _sn_ output rather than a _sine_:

 | Input       | Range  | Name         | Description                                                    |
 |-------------|--------|--------------|----------------------------------------------------------------|